 - We have sinned against, upset, or abused someone

 - Someone else has sinned against us, upset, or abused us.

 If we have sinned against someone else, the Holy Spirit will already have convicted us.
-He makes us feel uncomfortable, so we need to take responsibility for our own actions and don’t blame someone else, or try to make excuses for what we have done.
+He makes us feel uncomfortable, so we need to take responsibility for our own actions and not blame someone else, or try to make excuses for what we have done.

 We need to confess to the Lord what we have done, and ask for His forgiveness, and then for wisdom as to how to make steps in reconciliation.
-Jesus gives some advice in Matthew 5:23: If you go to church, in order to pray and take communion but realise that a brother has something against you, first go and be reconciled with him, and then you will be able to return to church and worship and serve the Lord.
-You cannot pretend that nothing has happened and the Lord is not pleased with us if we carry on our lives and avoid the issue.
+Jesus gives some advice in Matthew 5:23: If you go to church, in order to pray and take communion but realize that a brother has something against you, first go and be reconciled with him, and then you will be able to return to church and worship and serve the Lord.
+You cannot pretend that nothing has happened, and the Lord is not pleased with us if we carry on our lives and avoid the issue.

 The steps in reconciliation

-- Recognise you’ve sinned
+- Recognize you’ve sinned

 - Humble yourself

 - Go to see the one you have sinned against